 Table of Contents:

-Are you trying to figure out how to legally obtain a second citizenship and passport?
+Are you trying to find the easiest country to get citizenship & how to legally obtain a second passport?

-If you’re lucky enough to have ancestors from places like Poland, Italy or Ireland, then obtaining a second passport is very straightforward—that is, assuming you can document your family ancestry.
+If you’re lucky enough to have ancestors from places like Poland, Italy or Ireland, then obtaining a second passport is quite straightforward assuming you can document your family ancestry.

 Having dual citizenship allows you to become a citizen of two or more countries at the same time.
-While not all countries allow you to hold two (or more) passports at the same time such as India or China, most such as the USA, Canada and the UK.
-And there are those countries where its a grey zone, like Germany, Panama, and Singapore where it is generally not allowed, however, the rule is not absolute.
+While not all countries allow you to hold two (or more) passports at the same time such as India or China, most countries such as the USA, Canada and the UK do.
+There are also those countries where its a grey zone, like Germany, Panama, and Singapore where it is generally not allowed in theory though often done in practice.

 There are four primary ways to acquire second citizenship:

 Many countries allow you to easily acquire citizenship if you can prove that you have ancestral ties.
 This is especially prevalent in parts of Europe.
-For some countries, you need to prove that your direct parents were born there, but for others (e.g. Lithuania), you can qualify for ancestral citizenship even if your great grandparents were born there.
+For some countries, you need to prove that your parents were born there, but for others (e.g. Lithuania, Ireland, Italy) you can qualify for ancestral citizenship even if your grandparents or even great grandparents were born there.

 The process of acquiring citizenship by naturalisation usually involves living in a country for a specific number of years as a permanent resident before qualifying to apply for full citizenship.
 Obtaining permanent residency is the first step which usually requires spending more than 183 days a year for x number of years.